lorenzo-sala-ueno/shared-copilot-instructions/instructions/flutter-ueno.md

 1. Follow unidirectional data flow: state flows from the data layer through the logic layer to the UI layer, and events from user interaction flow in the opposite direction.
 2. Data changes should always happen in the SSOT (data layer), not in the UI or logic layers.
 3. The UI should always reflect the current (immutable) state; trigger UI rebuilds only in response to state changes.
-4. Screens should contain as little logic as possible and be driven by state from Providers.
+4. Screens should contain as little logic as possible and be driven by state from Blocs.

 ### Best Practices
 1. Strongly recommend following separation of concerns and layered architecture.